chandank99/Kubeadm-Installation-Guide/README.md

 # Kubeadm Installation Guide

-This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm...
+This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm.

 ## Pre-requisites:
 * Ubuntu OS (Xenial or later)